 Most of the time, transom savers break down because they do not have adequate suspension.
 Due to lack of suspension, the saver cannot withstand the pressure of the bump or jerk and consequently breaks down.

 Most of the transom savers use a big chunk of rubber in V-block for this purpose.
 Rubber is a natural shock absorber and on the impact, it absorbs unwanted Vibrations.
-These transom savers work fine when you are driving it on a relatively clear road.
+These transom savers work fine when you are driving them on a relatively clear road.

 In case, you have to hit the roughest of roads, you would have to switch to other transom savers.
 These savers have bike-like suspension in them which works efficiently in absorbing the shocks.
 Usually, you would find a spring in the center of pipes that absorb the shock.